Yamanashi Broadcasting System: History

 Radio Yamanashi applied to the Ministry of Postal Affairs to establish a television station on July 24, 1956.
 Similar to the situation when the radio station was launched, the Yamanashi Jiji News Agency also applied for a separate television broadcast license under the name of "Yamanashi Television Broadcasting" (Yamanashi Telecasting).
 On October 22, 1957, Radio Yamanashi obtained a preliminary television license, with the frequency being channel 5.
 In May 1959, just before the launch of television, Yamanashi Radio increased its capital again to 120 million yen.
 On the eve of the broadcast, taking into account the superior advertising business conditions proposed by Nippon Television, RYC decided to join the Nippon Television network.
 On November 13, 1959, Radio Yamanashi launched a TV test signal and began trial broadcasting on December 13.
 On December 20, RYC Television officially launched.
 In the early days of broadcasting, Radio Yamanashi broadcast for 5 hours from Monday to Saturday and 11 hours on Sunday.

 As the television division surpassed the radio division as Radio Yamanashi's main source of income, Radio Yamanashi changed its company name to Yamanashi Broadcasting in 1961.
 In 1962, Yamanashi Broadcasting started broadcasting in the mornings, and in that year it was broadcast at Mount Fuji Television Station.
 Yamanashi Broadcasting began broadcasting color television on October 1, 1964, and broadcast the 1964 Olympic Games in color.

 In 1961, Yamanashi Broadcasting and Yamanashi Nikichi Shimbun decided to build a new headquarters and purchased land at the north exit of Kofu Station for 147.6 million yen as the land for the new headquarters.
 At the same time, the famous architect Kenzo Tange was invited to serve as the designer of the new headquarters.
-This building is the Yamanashi Bunka Kaikan.
-It has 8 floors and was completed in 1966.
+Named the Yamanashi Bunka Kaikan, it has 8 floors and was completed in 1966.
 In the same year, Yamanashi Broadcasting joined NNN.

 In 2006, YBS started digital broadcasting.
 It ceased analog operations on July 24, 2011.

+AM broadcasts on 765 kHz ended on March 1, 2026.